Operation Barbarossa: Northern Finland

 On 29 June, Germany launched its effort to capture Murmansk in a pincer attack.
 The northern pincer, conducted by Mountain Corps Norway, approached Murmansk directly by crossing the border at Petsamo.
-However, in mid-July after securing the neck of the Rybachy Peninsula and advancing to the Litsa River the German advance was stopped by heavy resistance from the Soviet 14th Army.
+However, in mid-July, after securing the neck of the Rybachy Peninsula and advancing to the Litsa River, the German advance was stopped by heavy resistance from the Soviet 14th Army.
 Renewed attacks led to nothing, and this front became a stalemate for the remainder of Barbarossa.

-The second pincer attack began on 1 July with the German XXXVI Corps and Finnish III Corps slated to recapture the Salla region for Finland and then proceed eastwards to cut the Murmansk railway near Kandalaksha.
-The German units had great difficulty dealing with the Arctic conditions.
-After heavy fighting, Salla was taken on 8 July.
-To keep the momentum the German-Finnish forces advanced eastwards until they were stopped at the town of Kayraly by Soviet resistance.
-Further south the Finnish III Corps made an independent effort to reach the Murmansk railway through the Arctic terrain.
-Facing only one division of the Soviet 7th Army it was able to make rapid headway.
-On 7 August it captured Kestenga while reaching the outskirts of Ukhta.
+A second pincer attack began on 1 July, with the German XXXVI Corps and Finnish III Corps slated to recapture the Salla region for Finland and then proceed eastwards to cut the Murmansk railway near Kandalaksha.
+The German units had great difficulty dealing with the Arctic conditions, but after heavy fighting, Salla was taken on 8 July.
+To keep the momentum, the German-Finnish forces advanced eastwards until they were stopped at the town of Kayraly by Soviet resistance.
+Further south, the Finnish III Corps made an independent effort to reach the Murmansk railway through the Arctic terrain.
+Facing only one division of the Soviet 7th Army, they were able to make rapid headway.
+On 7 August the Corps captured Kestenga and reached the outskirts of Ukhta.
 Large Red Army reinforcements then prevented further gains on both fronts, and the German-Finnish force had to go onto the defensive.